 - III.
 Contact Tracing

 - IV.
-Other services provided by the event organiser
+Other services provided by the Event Organiser and Operator

 - VI.
 Ticketcorner’s rights